 These days, ecommerce companies are having to work harder than ever before to build brand awareness, differentiate from competitors, and attract the right people to their online stores.
 The internet is noisier, product categories are more competitive, and traditional methods are much less effective than they used to be.
-As an ecommerce owner, it’s up to you to develop strategies and execute on ideas that help you attract the right attention and carve out a lasting spot in your industry for your business and products.
+As an ecommerce or online B2B business owner, it’s up to you to develop the right content marketing strategy and execute on ideas that help you attract the right attention and carve out a lasting spot in your industry for your business and products.

-If you’ve spent even 10 minutes trying to research growth hacks and techniques for ecommerce stores, you know that there is an incredible amount of information out there.
+If you’ve spent even 10 minutes trying to research digital marketing tactics, you know that there is an incredible amount of information out there.
 It’s easy to fall prey to the shiny object syndrome trap—feeling like you need to constantly be testing the most creative, ingenious, and out-of-this-world growth tactics you come across.

-In this article, I’m making the case for the importance and value of PR for ecommerce.
+In this article, I’m making the case for the importance and value of PR for startups and businesses that want to grow on the strength of their brands.
 Despite what some might tell you, public relations is not dead—it just looks different than it used to.
 It’s still a viable way to grow your business, despite how competitive and saturated the web has become over the last decade.

-Here are 8 tips that can help you put together a winning PR strategy for your ecommerce store:
+Here are 8 tips that can help you put together a winning PR strategy:

 1. Know Your Brand Story and What Makes You Different

-In order to effectively leverage and benefit from some of the PR strategies that other ecommerce company are using to gain traction today, you first have to know your brand story and what it is that truly makes you different from your competitors.
+In order to effectively leverage and benefit from some of the PR strategies that your competitors are using to gain traction today, you first have to know your brand story and what it is that truly makes you different from other companies in your niche.

 Whether you’re reaching out to traditional reporters or influencers with massive social media followings, you have to be able to easily explain: